grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 </ul>
 <p>Kramer could quite easily warrant a FAQ all of his own(anyone fancy taking on that task?).</p>
 <li><a name="I1h">Cagney and Lacee</a>
-<p>Cagney and Lacee are Dean Wareham and his wife Claudia Silver,they released a single, Time/By The Way (I Still Love You) on No6and followed it up with an album Six Feet of Chain, described onthe cover as &quot;An album of cover versions lovingly performed byDean Wareham and Claudia Silver&quot;.</p>
+<p>Cagney and Lacee are Dean Wareham and his wife Claudia Silver,they released a single, Time/By The Way (I Still Love You) on No6and followed it up with an album Six Feet of Chain, described onthe cover as "An album of cover versions lovingly performed byDean Wareham and Claudia Silver".</p>
 <li><a name="I1i">Tuatara</a>
 <p>Tuatara are a side project of Justin Harwood's that also featuresPete Buck of REM (more details to follow)</p>
 </ol>
 <li><a name="I2">Collaborators</a>
 <ol type="a">
 <li><a name="I2a">Angel Corpus Christi</a>
 <p>American female singer/accordionist.
-Released single &quot;Je T'aime&quot; with Dean Wareham.</p>
+Released single "Je T'aime" with Dean Wareham.</p>
 <li><a name="I2b">The Pastels</a>
-<p>Scottish &quot;indie-pop&quot; band who first came around in the mid 80s.They were a big part of the C-86 scene in the UK - along with theWedding Present and the BMX Bandits - and forerunners of theso-called &quot;shambling&quot; style: bands who wrote simple, heart-feltpop songs, and couldn't play their instruments all that well...thePastels persevered, learned to play, and are generally consideredgrandparents of modern twee/indie-pop.
-Dean Wareham has guested on two Pastel's albums &quot;Mobile Safari&quot; and &quot;Illumination&quot;.</p>
+<p>Scottish "indie-pop" band who first came around in the mid 80s.They were a big part of the C-86 scene in the UK - along with theWedding Present and the BMX Bandits - and forerunners of theso-called "shambling" style: bands who wrote simple, heart-feltpop songs, and couldn't play their instruments all that well...thePastels persevered, learned to play, and are generally consideredgrandparents of modern twee/indie-pop.
+Dean Wareham has guested on two Pastel's albums "Mobile Safari" and "Illumination".</p>
 <li><a name="I2c">The 6ths/Stephen Merritt</a>
 <p>Stephen Merritt, the man behind the 6ths, is also the man behindthe excellent Magnetic Fields.
-Dean Wareham provided vocals for one trackon the first 6ths album &quot;Wasps Nest&quot;.</p>
+Dean Wareham provided vocals for one trackon the first 6ths album "Wasps Nest".</p>
 <li><a name="i2d">Pee Shy</a>
-<p>Pop and poetry collective formed in Florida in 1993.Dean Wareham produced Pee Shy's debut Album &quot;Who Let All TheMonkeys Out&quot;.</p>
+<p>Pop and poetry collective formed in Florida in 1993.Dean Wareham produced Pee Shy's debut Album "Who Let All TheMonkeys Out".</p>
 <li><a name="i2e">Mercury Rev</a>
 <p>Rock band formed in 1989.
-Guitarist Grasshopper played on Dean Wareham's solo single&quot;Anesthesia&quot; and guested as Luna guitarist in the band's initial phase.
-Dean Wareham guested on Mercury Rev's &quot;Car Wash Hair&quot; single.</p>
+Guitarist Grasshopper played on Dean Wareham's solo single"Anesthesia" and guested as Luna guitarist in the band's initial phase.
+Dean Wareham guested on Mercury Rev's "Car Wash Hair" single.</p>
 <li><a name="i2f">Hugh Hopper</a>
 <p>Former member of seventies rock band Soft Machine.
-Naomi Yang co-wrote the Damon & Naomi track &quot;14 Auspicious Dreams&quot; with Hugh Hopper.</p>
+Naomi Yang co-wrote the Damon & Naomi track "14 Auspicious Dreams" with Hugh Hopper.</p>
 <li><a name="I2g">Mutton Gun</a>
 <p>Mutton Gun is/was Justin Harwood, Gordon Rutherford, Justin'sgirlfriend Lisa, David Boyd (Hut Records UK mogul), and hisgirlfriend Sarah.
 Dean Wareham has guested on at least one of Mutton Gun's albums.</p>
 <li><a name="I2h">Ivy</a>
 <p>US based popsters with French lead singer and a couple of albumsunder their belt.
-Dean Wareham guests on their &quot;Apartment Life&quot; album.</p>
+Dean Wareham guests on their "Apartment Life" album.</p>
 <li><a name="I2i">Laetitia Sadier</a>
-<p>Vocalist from excellent avant garde pop sensations Stereolab.Guest vocalist on Luna's &quot;Bonnie and Clyde&quot;.</p>
+<p>Vocalist from excellent avant garde pop sensations Stereolab.Guest vocalist on Luna's "Bonnie and Clyde".</p>
 <li><a name="I2j">Ralph Carney</a>
 <p>A member of Tom Waits' backing band.
-Guested on sax on Galaxie 500's &quot;Decomposing Trees&quot; and on &quot;Blue Thunder w/sax&quot;.</p>
+Guested on sax on Galaxie 500's "Decomposing Trees" and on "Blue Thunder w/sax".</p>
 <li><a name="I2k">Sterling Morrison</a>
 <p>Guitarist for the Velvet Underground, also worked for a timeafter VU's demise on a tugboat as referenced in the Galaxie 500song of that name.
 Sadly died in 1995.
-Guested on &quot;Friendly Advice&quot; and &quot;Great Jones Street&quot; on Luna's second album &quot;Bewitched&quot;.</p>
+Guested on "Friendly Advice" and "Great Jones Street" on Luna's second album "Bewitched".</p>
 <li><a name="I2l">Tom Verlaine</a>
 <p>A founder member of influential 70s band Television, he has alsoreleased a number of solo albums.
-Guested on &quot;Moon Palace&quot; and &quot;23 Minutes in Brussels&quot; on Luna's third album &quot;Penthouse&quot;.</p>
+Guested on "Moon Palace" and "23 Minutes in Brussels" on Luna's third album "Penthouse".</p>
 <li><a name="I2m">Tom Rapp</a>
 <p>Was the founder and main man of late 60s band Pearls Before Swine,between 1967 and 1973 he recorded nine albums of strange andwonderful folk-rock, at which point he retired from music.
 Hewas coaxed out of retirement in 1997 for a series of performancesand has made some new recordings with the help of Damon & Naomifor a forthcoming retrospective collection.
 Damon & Naomi performed with Tom Rapp at the 1997 Terrastock festival, a track from which is available on the PtolemaicTerrascope celebratory CD, All Access.</p>
 <li><a name="I2n">Kickstand</a>